NYC Construction Accident Attorney

 Victims have the option to file a work injury claim with a construction accident attorney in NYC to see if other financial entities can provide justice for the construction worker.
 Construction projects usually involve multiple companies, entities, and persons all involved in and working on a single construction site project.

-A construction accident lawyer can help find which groups, persons, or companies are liable for an accident, and file a personal injury lawsuit in addition to the workers’ compensation benefits claim.
+A New York construction injury lawyer can help find which groups, persons, or companies are liable for an accident, and file a personal injury lawsuit in addition to the workers’ compensation benefits claim.

 In some cases, where defective materials or safety equipment are the cause of the injury on a construction site, an employee may also be able to bring a product liability case against the manufacturer for negligence.